-⇒ Applicant has demonstrated resources, capacity, expertise, and support to ensure project completion.
+⇒ Applicant has demonstrated resources, capacity, expertise and support to ensure project completion.
 This can be demonstrated through evidence of successful projects or by providing references of individuals knowledgeable about the organization's work.

-Briefly describe the organization and its If the applicant is a Fiscal Sponsor, please describe both the
+Briefly describe the organization and its

-ability to successfully implement this Fiscal Sponsor and the sponsored organization.
+ability to successfully implement this

 project.
 This might include successful

 past projects, key staff qualifications,

 financial resources, etc.